Table of Contents

-Guttation is the process of secreting water droplets from the pores of some vascular plants like grass.
-Guttation is often confused with dew droplets that condense from the atmosphere on to the plants surface.
+Guttation is the process of secretion of water droplets from the pores of some vascular plants like grass.
+Guttation is often confused with dew droplets that condense from the atmosphere onto the plant’s surface.
 The liquid of guttation comprises a variety of inorganic and organic compounds which mainly include potassium and sugars.
-A white crust remains on drying on the leaf surface.
+A white crust remains on the leaf surface.

 Mechanism of Guttation

-Under the condition, where the soil is flooded with rainwater and humidity is high in the atmosphere, the plant’s root system absorb excess water.
-As a result, hydrostatic pressure develops in the roots that force water upwards.
+Under the condition where the soil is flooded with rainwater and humidity is high in the atmosphere, the plant’s root system absorbs excess water.
+As a result, hydrostatic pressure develops in the roots that force the water upwards.
 Hence the water involving other soluble cell components is forced out of the xylem present in the Epithem tissue.

 Here are some of the major differences between Guttation and Transpiration which makes them two distinct phenomena.

-Transpiration does not occur during the night because stomata are closed.
-When the soil has high moisture content, the water enters the roots because the water potential of the roots is less than in the soil.
-The water gets accumulated in plant and creates a small root pressure.
-This root pressure forces the water to exude through leaf tip, hydathodes or water glands and forms droplets.
-Guttation process is observed the most when transpiration is suppressed and relative humidity is maximum as during the night.
+Transpiration does not occur during the night because the stomata are closed.
+When the soil has a high moisture content, the water enters the roots because the water potential of the roots is less than that in the soil.
+The water gets accumulated in the plant and creates a small root pressure.
+This root pressure forces the water to exude through the leaf tip, hydathodes or water glands, forming droplets.
+The guttation process is observed the most when transpiration is suppressed and relative humidity is maximum, as seen during the night.